 It is critical to analyze the targeted keywords and optimize keyword usage on each page.
 However, like everything else in the search world, you don’t want to go overboard.
 A high keyword density and your site gets penalized for keyword spam.
 Too few keywords and your site won’t rank high for those searches.

 A balance is needed but most search engine optimizers understand the optimal usage.

 Additional Search Factors

-There are a number of other smaller factors that are still very important.
+There are a number of other smaller factors that are still very important for ranking well in Google.
 When combined, they can help a web page rank better.

 - Page load Speed – A slow loading page can hurt your rankings, so work on getting your site loading faster.

 - HTTPS – Google provides a small bump for sites that use the secured https protocol.

 - Visitor Usage – This can be engagement metrics, site usage signal, CTR of search queries, etc.